RayCee the Artist

 What Is a Composite Image?

 A composite image is a single photograph that is composed of two or more photos.
 Creating this type of new image requires the photographer to take several separate photos and then merge them together into one coherent final composite image.
 Through this digital process, photographers can create unique and innovative composites that incorporate elements from multiple shots.
 This can include complex collages of people, places, items, or events that would be impossible to achieve with a single shot.
-By manipulating these layers, photographers are also able to easily add stunning effects such as a fading gradient between the different photos or combining distinct features for an interesting effect.
-All in all, creating a composite image by combining two images into one image can provide photography enthusiasts with a way to create astounding pieces of artwork!
+By manipulating layers in post-processing, photographers are also able to easily add stunning effects such as a fading gradient between the different photos or combining distinct features for an interesting effect.

 What Can Be Created by Compositing Images?